-Since young, I’ve loved going to this historical part of Singapore.
+Since young, I love going to this historical part of Singapore.

 During my primary school days, my extended family frequently had dinner at Mei Yuen Restaurant, a venerable roast meat eatery currently still operating at the start of the stretch.

 Those excursions stopped in the final years of the 80s.
-But I still regularly headed to Katong Shopping Centre for … ahem, never mind, I’ve elaborate on this later.
+But thereafter, I still regularly head to Katong Shopping Centre for … ahem, never mind, I’ll elaborate on this later.

 Yeah … the whole area holds many yummy and playful memories for me.

 And so I was really looking forward to this revisit.
-I’m thrilled to say the area is as vibrant as ever.
-You would really be spoilt for choice over what to feast on or chill with when there.
+I’m thrilled to say the area is as vibrant, as alive, as ever.
+You would seriously be spoilt for choice over what to feast on or chill with when here.

 First off, East Coast Road is one of the longer roads in Singapore.
 In other words, I didn’t “cover” its entirety.
 When I wrote “Katong Stretch” above, I refer to the stretch from the Still Road junction to Mountbatten Road.

 Also, I got a little carried away with photos.
 So this post will contain more photos than usual.
 Be warned!